 • TRANSCRIPTS AND CERTIFICATION OF ATTENDANCE The Registrar sends by mail, for a university fee of \$7.00 (for Non-CUNY institutions), an official transcript of a student's academic record to another institution (or third party) provided the student has given proper authorization.
-Student copies of transcripts are mailed directly to students (see section re: Family Rights of Privacy Act on release of information).
 Students may also print student copies of their transcript through their CUNYFirst account.
 The Registrar issues verification of enrollment certificates for reasons of health insurance, employment or to show proof of academic standing for enrollment in another institution.